aws/aws-eks-best-practices/content/security/docs/iam.md

 ### Use one IAM role per application

-With both IRSA and EKS Pod Identities, it is a best practice to give each application its own IAM role.
+With both IRSA and EKS Pod Identity, it is a best practice to give each application its own IAM role.
 This gives you improved isolation as you can modify one application without impacting another, and allows you to apply the principal of least privilege by only granting an application the permissions it needs.

-When using ABAC with EKS Pod Identities you may use a common IAM role across multiple service accounts and rely on their different attributes for access.
-Generally it is simpler to use an IAM role per application than it is to use a common role with ABAC, but when operating at scale using ABAC may allow you to operate with fewer IAM roles.
+When using ABAC with EKS Pod Identity, you may use a common IAM role across multiple service accounts and rely on their session attributes for access control.
+This is especially useful when operating at scale, as ABAC allows you to operate with fewer IAM roles.

 ### When your application needs access to IMDS, use IMDSv2 and increase the hop limit on EC2 instances to 2